be-prado/vision-transformers-pose-estimation/README.md

 # Human Pose Estimation Using Vision Transformers

+In this project, we implemented vision transformers (ViTPose) and convolutional pose machines (CPM) for the task of pose estimation.
+We trained our model on the COCO dataset and experimented with the number of layers in the vision transformer model to see if we could get good results with a smaller scale model.
+For CPM, we achieved a mAP of 59.5, with a half-sized ViTPose model, we achieved a mAP of 67.1, and with a full sized ViTPose, we achieved a mAP of 71.0.
+Below are some examples of our model performances and a guide to use this repository.
+For curious visitors, the report file describes the models and our results in detail!

 <img src="https://user-images.githubusercontent.com/85589562/211017426-f872dbfb-76f9-4b6e-9074-11dbaf9c892e.png" alt="drawing" width="400"/> <img src="https://user-images.githubusercontent.com/85589562/211017451-a466a6d9-6fd9-4fe1-9c9c-3bae7bc49c3e.png" alt="drawing" width="400"/> <img src="https://user-images.githubusercontent.com/85589562/211017484-43bad02a-9183-4043-8402-28cd49c68786.png" alt="drawing" width="200"/>

 ## Note: petwork weights for trained CPM and ViTPose have been removed due to size limitations.